0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-overview.md

 <br>

 > Download links for the PolygonID Wallet App:
 > - For Android: <a href="https://play.google.com/store/apps/details?id=com.polygonid.wallet" target="_blank">Polygon ID on Google Play</a>
 > - For iOS: <a href="https://apps.apple.com/us/app/polygon-id/id1629870183" target="_blank">Polygon ID on the App Store</a>

 <br>

+It is worth noticing that, in order to comply with the principles of the Self-Soveriegn Identity (SSI), all the claims are stored only locally on your wallet and are not stored on-chain; this ensures strong privacy for the sensitive data related to your claim(s).

 ## How is Polygon ID Wallet Different from Other Wallets?